EnCiv/undebate-ssp/README.md

         </div>
     )
 }
-// by convention we put the classes at the bottom const useStylesFromThemeFunction = createUseStyles(theme => ({
+// we want to see the code first, so we put the classes at the bottom const useStylesFromThemeFunction = createUseStyles(theme => ({
     wrapper: {
         background: theme.colorPrimary,